p2panda/handbook/website/docs/03-networking/replication.md

 1.

-## Schema Replication
+### Schema Replication

-- queries a node about new entries holding operations of a certain schema
+- retreives new entries from another node holding operations of a certain schema

 **Process**